-These silver dollar pancakes are mini-sized with soft, fluffy and slightly crisp edges.
-Easy to make with everyday pantry items and perfect for breakfast or brunch!
+Homemade silver dollar pancakes are the cutest mini pancakes, with fluffy middles and golden, crisp edges.
+They come together fast with everyday ingredients for an easy breakfast or brunch.

 This post may contain affiliate links.
 Read disclosure policy.